Your staff treats all of your care recipients the same. Why is this important?

 What content is covered in a training?

-1 Hour Training for Employees/Staff provides an overview of the needs, concerns and unique history of LGBT older adults, as well as meaningful action steps that staff can take immediately to improve the quality of supports and services they provide.
+1 Hour Training for Employees/Staff provides an overview of the needs, concerns and unique history of LGBTQ+ older adults, as well as meaningful action steps that staff can take immediately to improve the quality of supports and services they provide.
 This course is designed to be suitable for all levels of employees and can be delivered in-person, via live webinar, or through a digital training platform.

-4 hours Training for Executives/Administrators provides an in-person learning experience designed to help executives/administrators/leadership understand the cultures, needs and concerns of LGBT older adults.
+4 hours Training for Executives/Administrators provides an in-person learning experience designed to help executives/administrators/leadership understand the cultures, needs and concerns of LGBTQ+ older adults.
 Best practices intended to be implemented in system-wide improvements across multiple departments such as outreach and intake, programming, policy and procedures, marketing, facilities, staff and board recruitment, and more.